Strider Toll

 Team of 13

-3D dungeon crawler action game
+3D dungeon crawling action game where you possess enemies to fight

 • Oversaw the redesign of core combat mechanics through a transition from an isometric to 3rd person camera view